Count Yorga, Vampire: Difficulties with the MPAA

 Stephen Farber's 1972 book, The Movie Rating Game, details the problems that the film's distributor American International Pictures had in securing a GP rating (formerly known as M, later renamed to PG) from the Motion Picture Association of America, which initially was divided as to whether to give the film an R or X rating.
 AIP insisted that they needed an unrestricted GP rating for the film in order to get the film released into the largest possible number of theaters, most importantly drive-in theaters.

 The film ended up going before the MPAA ratings board six times before being granted the GP rating, and two or three minutes of violent and sexual content were ultimately removed by AIP.
 Alterations to the movie's soundtrack were also required to lessen the impact of violent scenes that remained in the film.

+Release

+Count Yorga, Vampire premiered in Los Angeles on June 10, 1970, through American International Pictures.
+Its New York City release occurred later that fall, on November 11, 1970.